Theory of nuclear collective vibrations

 Response of non-spherical nuclei to external probes, in general, is more difficult to calculate microscopically.
 Already on the QRPA level, the $2q$ model space expands dramatically, as compared to the spherical case.
 The reason is the lifted degeneracy of $j$-orbitals, because the total angular momentum is not a good quantum number in non-spherical geometries.
 Therefore, QRPA calculations are numerically very expensive even in axially deformed nuclei \cite{PenaRing2008}.
-In particular, such calculations require numerical evaluation of the enormous amount of matrix elements of the NN-interaction, which makes deformed QRPA prohibitively difficult even in the DFT frameworks.
-A very elegant numerical solution was proposed in Ref. \cite{Nakatsukasa2007}, where the finite-amplitude method (FAM), avoiding direct computation of the interaction matrix elements, was developed and employed for RPA calculations of the response of deformed nuclei.
-Later on, the FAM-RPA was generalized to superfluid nuclei as FAM-QRPA \cite{Niksic2013,Kortelainen2015,OishiKortelainenHinohara2016,Bjelcic2020}.
+In particular, such calculations require numerical evaluation of the enormous amount of matrix elements of the nucleon-nucleon interaction, which makes deformed QRPA prohibitively difficult even in the DFT frameworks.
+See also Refs.~\cite{Peru2008Phys.Rev.C77.044313, Toivanen2010Phys.Rev.C81.034312} for the studies along this direction.
+A very elegant numerical solution was proposed in Ref.~\cite{Nakatsukasa2007}, where the finite-amplitude method (FAM), avoiding direct computation of the interaction matrix elements, was developed and employed for RPA calculations of the response of deformed nuclei.
+Later on, the FAM-RPA was generalized to superfluid nuclei as FAM-QRPA \cite{OishiKortelainenHinohara2016,Niksic2013,Kortelainen2015}.